 The buy vs. rent debate would benefit if more owners and renters disclosed their actual returns.
 So today I’m providing hard numbers about the home I bought in 1993 and sold last month.

-Obviously, one owner’s past experience is no guaranty of your own future results.
-But I believe that reading real life case studies can help anyone who faces the buy vs. rent decision.
+Obviously, one owner’s past experience is no guaranty of anyone else’s future results.
+But I believe that real life case studies can shed light on the buy vs. rent debate.

-Besides, I’m curious about whether buying my home was a smart choice.
-Could I have earned higher profits by leasing a similar place and investing whatever house payments I saved?
+Besides, I’m curious about whether owning my home was a smart choice.
+Could I have earned bigger profits by leasing a similar place and investing whatever house payments I saved?
 Who would have fared better: owner-me or renter-me?

 My answer to these questions appears below in three short charts.
 This brief accounting tells a story that I hope you’ll find helpful.
 It also highlights an important point that’s missing from many buy-rent debates—and it’s a point that everyone should consider before they ever sign a mortgage or lease.